-National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 services to ensure closer integration with locality teams Implement falls prevention initiatives, falls education, and establish effective falls pathways in all three localities which encompass falls assessment, treatment and rehabilitation.
-Reduce the number of people delayed in hospital by improving pathways from hospital to community Evaluate the Integrated Care Fund projects to inform our future service delivery models and commissioning plans.
+National outcome Key theme Key action 2016 /2017 2017 /2018 2018/ 2019 services to ensure closer integration with locality teams ✓ Implement falls prevention initiatives, falls education, and establish effective falls pathways in all three localities which encompass falls assessment, treatment and rehabilitation. ✓ Reduce the number of people delayed in hospital by improving pathways from hospital to community ✓ Evaluate the Integrated Care Fund projects to inform our future service delivery models and commissioning plans.
 The evaluation will be used to inform our plans to shift the balance of care through a greater focus on prevention and early intervention.
-2, 3 Person centred health and social care Develop a joint workforce strategy to support the workforce to: empower people to make the most of their lives through participation in decisions about their health care and support encourage and support a person-centred approach which supports people to maximise personal assets and support self-management for long term conditions.
-Through our commissioning plans ensure that a personcentred approach to the provision of health care and support services is embedded across statutory, voluntary and private sector 6, 4 Work with communities Embed community development teams in all three localities to support individuals groups and communities to work with us as partners in planning and delivering services in the three localities of Perth and Kinross Explore opportunities for Participatory Budgeting and increase opportunities for people involving local communities and special interest groups to take more
+2, 3 Person centred health and social care ✓ Develop a joint workforce strategy to support the workforce to: empower people to make the most of their lives through participation in decisions about their health care and support encourage and support a person-centred approach which supports people to maximise personal assets and supported self-management for long term conditions. ✓ Through our commissioning plans ensure that a person-centred approach to the provision of health care and support services is embedded across statutory, voluntary and private sector All newly commissioned services will be focussed on outcomes to ensure a person centred and outcome focussed approach in our services ✓ Continue to transform our care at home services to ensure they are person centred and outcomes focussed ✓ Increase the number opportunities for people to be able to exercise choice through self-directed support and commission and control their own care. ✓ Transform our nursing services and move towards models of care and outcome focussed assessments ✓ Review care pathways between hospital and the community for people in their last years of life in order to ensure that they are supported to be at home or in a homely setting with support appropriate to their level of need. ✓ Review Minor injury & illness units to ensure provision of clinical care is an appropriate alternative to hospital care 6, 4 Work with communities ✓ Embed community development teams in all three localities to support individuals groups and communities to work with us as partners in planning and delivering services in the three localities of Perth and Kinross ✓ Explore opportunities for Participatory Budgeting and increase opportunities for people involving local